mani-dbt/custom-dbt-jobs-as-code/README.md

 ### Installation

 - Create a Python virtual environment and activate it
-- Run `pip install dbt-jobs-as-code` (or `pip install dbt-jobs-as-code~=0.9` to install a specific release and its patches)
+- Run `pip install custom-dbt-jobs-as-code` (or `pip install custom-dbt-jobs-as-code~=0.9` to install a specific release and its patches)

-The CLI is now available as `dbt-jobs-as-code`
+The CLI is now available as `custom-dbt-jobs-as-code`

 ### Pre-requisites